On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: The tradeoff in almost sure martingale convergence theorems

 By Example~\ref{ex:Weibull} we obtain for any $\theta \in (0,1)$ a constant $K(e^{-1}, \theta, 1-2p, 1)>0$ given in \eqref{e:Weibullkonstante} such that

 and there are constants $d, D>0$ defined in Lemma~\ref{lem:Weibull} such that

 \end{exm}

-\begin{exm}[Doubly exponential MDF convergence for a super-critical Galton-Watson process] Branching processes have a long history and are very well-studied objects with precisely known dynamics.
-For the different regimes of subcritical, critical and supercritical branching we quantify the a.s.~MDF dynamics.
-Let $Z = (Z_n)_{n\in \NN_0}$ be a Galton-Watson process with i.i.d. offspring variables $(Y_{i,n})_{i, n\gqq 1}$ and expectation $\EE[Y_{1,1}] = \mm\in[0,\infty)$, where
+\begin{exm}[\textbf{Doubly exponential tradeoff bound for a super-critical Galton-Watson process}] Branching processes have a long history and are very well-studied objects with precisely known dynamics.
+For the different regimes of sub-critical, critical and super-critical branching we quantify the a.s.~MDF dynamics.
+Let $Z = (Z_n)_{n\in \NN_0}$ be a Galton-Watson process with i.i.d.~offspring variables $(Y_{i,n})_{i, n\gqq 1}$ and expectation $\EE[Y_{1,1}] = \mm\in[0,\infty)$, where

 We define $v := \mbox{Var}(Y_{1,1}) \in [0, \infty]$.
 It is well-known, see e.g. \cite[Proof of Theorem 8.1]{Harris64}, that $X_n:=\frac{Z_n}{\mm^n}$ defines a martingale with respect to the natural filtration.
 Consider a super-critical Galton-Watson process with $\mm > 1$, $v<\infty$ and bounded support $C:= \sup (\mbox{\textnormal{supp}}(Y_{1,1})) < \infty$.
 Then